-Paraxanthine is created in the body when caffeine is metabolized by the enzyme cytochrome P450 1A2 (CYP1A2).
+Paraxanthine is created in the body when caffeine is metabolized by a specific enzyme.
 It is a xanthine alkaloid, which is a class of compounds that also includes the well-known stimulants caffeine and theobromine.
 Xanthine alkaloids are known for their ability to stimulate the central nervous system, and paraxanthine is no exception.

 When caffeine is consumed, it is rapidly absorbed into the bloodstream and begins to stimulate the central nervous system.
 It does this by binding to adenosine receptors in the brain, which are responsible for regulating the level of arousal and wakefulness.
 Adenosine is a neurotransmitter that builds up during the day and binds to these receptors, promoting drowsiness and sleep.
 Caffeine's binding to adenosine receptors blocks the action of adenosine, leading to an increase in the levels of neurotransmitters such as dopamine, norepinephrine, and acetylcholine, which are involved in attention, motivation and mood.
 This is why caffeine is commonly used as a stimulant to promote wakefulness and alertness.